hashnfv/hashnfv-multisite/docs/release/userguide/multisite.admin.usage.rst

 Cons:
   * Need to be aware of the chanllenge of key distribution and rotation for Fernet token.

-Note: PKI token will be deprecated soon, so Fernet token is encouraged.

 Multisite VNF Geo site disaster recovery
 ========================================